guyroutledge/atozcss/_drafts/2016-04-06-creating-custom-functions-with-sass.md

 ---

-Functions are a core concept in many programming languages but aren't something we can do in normal CSS.
+Functions are a core concept in many programming languages but creating our own custom functions isn't something we can use in normal CSS.

-However, Sass brings the power of programming to the table and enables us to create custom functions for performing common tasks to make our style code more flexible, reusable and more meaningful to ourselves and our fellow developers.
+However, Sass brings the power of programming to the table and *does* allow us to create custom functions for performing common tasks.

 In this episode you'll learn:

 * What functions can do and why they're useful
-* How to create and use a custom Sass function
+* How to create and use your own custom functions in Sass
 * Examples of functions in the real world

 ## What and Why?

-A Sass function constitutes a sequence of instructions that generates a value.
-Functions often accept input parameters (called arguments) and return back an output value.
+Functions wrap up a named sequence of instructions that generates a value.
+They often accept input parameters (called arguments) and return back an output value.

-Functions provide the blueprint for a repeatable process that takes one value (or multiple values), performs some kind of calculation and sends back a new value.
+Functions provide the blueprint for a repeatable process that takes one value (or multiple values), performs some kind of calculation and then sends back a new value.
 They are ideal for performing mathematical operations or converting one type of value into another type of value.

+{% highlight bash %}
+@function function-name( $parameters ) {
+	// do stuff with input $parameters
+	@return $output-value;
+}
+{% endhighlight %}

-Using functions hands over the responsibility of performing complex calculations to a machine rather than leaving that work and mental overhead to that of the person writing the code.
+Using functions hands over the responsibility of doing complex calculations to a machine rather than leaving that work and mental overhead to ourselves.
 This can help us work faster and reduces the risk of human error.

-The concept of functions can be a little abstract to get your head around to begin with so let's look at an example.
+If you're not familiar with programming, the concept of functions can be a little abstract to get your head around to begin with so let's look at an example.